-June has become one of the best months to be in Austin if you are a fan of cinema.
-Throughout the month there are a number of high profile film and television festivals bringing some of the best and brightest voices in visual storytelling to Austin to screen and talk about new works as well as celebrate films and shows that have become cornerstones of the medium.
-Each festival offers a unique selection highlighting diverse backgrounds, talents, cultures and cinematic niches.
-So whether you are watching from the comfort of home or in front of a drive-in or movie theater screen, these June festivals have something for everyone.
+Summer is one of the best seasons to be in Austin if you are a film lover.
+From June through August cinephiles can enjoy a number of high-profile film and television festivals that bring some of most talented voices in visual storytelling to Austin.
+Each festival offers a unique selection of works highlighting diverse backgrounds, talents, cultures and cinematic niches.
+Whether you are watching from the comfort of home or in front of a drive-in or movie theater screen, these Austin TV and film festivals have something for everyone.
 Check out the links below for information on badges and schedules for each event:

-It’s going to be a busy summer in Austin for film fans, we will keep you filled in via on other festivals and events coming up in July, August and the busy fall film festival lineup, so stay tuned!
-If that’s not enough, don’t miss out on the always amazing Paramount Summer Classic Film Series, in it’s 46th year of bringing your favorite films back to the big screen!
+It’s going to be a busy summer in Austin for film fans.
+Keep an eye on our event calendar for more film and movie events and screenings throughout the season.
+If that’s not enough, don’t miss out on the always amazing Paramount Summer Classic Film Series, coming up on 50 years of bringing your favorite films back to the big screen!